wcj365/python-stats-dataviz/assignments/assignment_03/README.md

 2 1 6 7 7 8 1 0 0 4 * 36
 ```

-4. Optional: Surround the matrix with asterisks (*) like the following:
+4. Surround the matrix with asterisks (*) like the following:
 ```
 ***********************
 * 5 1 5 6 2 7 8 6 4 2 *